emersonloureiro/java-fire/README.md

 Most of the programming involved in Java Fire is around annotations.
 There's simply no interface to implement or abstract class to extend.

 ### Defining Events
-There are two main annotations for defining events @Event and @EventKey. @Event is a class-level annotation, and - as the name indicates! - it says that the annotated class is an event type (i.e., things that can be fired through the Event Bus). @EventKey, on the other hand, is a method-level annotation, and it's used to indicate the method from an event type that returns the event key, which is a what differentiates an event from others of the same type.
+There are two main annotations for defining events `@Event` and `@EventKey`. `@Event` is a class-level annotation, and - as the name indicates! - it says that the annotated class is an event type (i.e., things that can be fired through the Event Bus). `@EventKey`, on the other hand, is a method-level annotation, and it's used to indicate the method from an event type that returns the event key, which is a what differentiates an event from others of the same type.
 These two annotations are the bare minimum required when defining an event.
 When a class is annotated with them, we say that it then refers to a valid event type.

 ```java
 @Event